summer farm campOutdoor Play & Imagination

 Additional hours, such as for early drop off, are an additional $8 per hour and must be arranged in advance.
 No drop off before 8:30 a.m.

-Little Garden Patch closes at 5:45.
-Late pick-up after 6 pm will be billed at $1/minute.
-So please plan ahead and arrive on time.
-Thanks!
+Little Garden Patch closes at 5:30.
+Late pick-up will be billed at $8/hour.
+After hours pick up after 6 pm will be billed at $1/minute.

 Limited space available.
 Little Garden Patch Farm emphasizes a smaller group experience and more encouragement and attention from teachers.
 We average 14 children max with at least 2 fully qualified teachers.